IBM-MIL/android-splash-screen/README.md

 }
 ```

 And that encompasses all of the necessary components for properly implementing a basic splash screen.
-The next section describes some of the pitfalls that developers sometimes fall into when implemetning a splash screen.
+The next section describes some of the pitfalls that developers sometimes encounter when implemetning a splash screen.
 For more advanced uses of a splash screen, skip to the section [Performing Background Work](#performing-background-work).

 ### Gotchas